hasnainmakada-99/Hashnode-Blogs/cl3l8fbzs000dy7nvf8uy00ks.md

-## Types of Topologies & what is OSI & TCP/IP model in computer networking ?
+## Introduction to Topologies & networking models in computer networking

 ### Introduction

-Hey everyone in the previous blog we discussed about what are protocols in networking and what is LAN, MAN & WAN in networking.
+Hey everyone [in the previous blog](https://hasnainm.hashnode.dev/protocols-in-networking) we discussed about what are protocols in networking and what is LAN, MAN & WAN in networking.
 Today we are going to discuss about the most crucial things in networking which are topologies and the OSI & TCP/IP model.

 So this blog is also divided into 2 topics, In the first topic we will discuss about topologies and in the second topic we will discuss about the models in networking.

-So lets begin with our first topic,
+lets begin with our first topic:

 ### What is topologies & what are the types of topologies in networking ?

 Topologies are a arrangement of elements of a communication network. what this means ? let me explain it to you, networking topologies is a structure which will define that how each and every devices will be connected to each other.
 It is basically the structure of the network and how all the components are interconnected to each other.

-There are basically 5 main topologies are there in networking,
+There are basically 5 main topologies are there in networking:
 - Bus Topology
 - Ring Topology
 - Star Topology
 - Tree Topology
 - Mesh Topology

-Lets break down each and every topology and see how are they useful compare to others,
+Lets break down each and every topology and see how are they useful compare to others:

 #### Bus Topology

-Here's a simple demonstration image referring bus topology,
+Here's a simple demonstration image referring bus topology:

 ![bus.jpg](https://cdn.hashnode.com/res/hashnode/image/upload/v1653376667089/4LzFj3wZ7.jpg align="left")